oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Auth_Mechanisms_in_OCI.md

 > <b>Note</b>
 > * createTenancyConfig.py script will use the config file located at /cd3user/.oci path.
 And toolkit supports profile name as DEFAULT only.
 > * Generated session token will have maximum 60 minutes validity.
-You will have to follow from step 1 if required new session token after expiry.
+You will have to follow from step 1 if new session token is required after expiry.
 The User should have administrator access to the tenacy to use complete functionlaity of the toolkit.

 ## Instance principal
 Follow below steps to use Instance Principal authentication -